 I have been digital scrapbooking for over 12 years.
 My first “hobby love” was cross-stitching and you can see some of my work over at Coal House Designs.
 Digital scrapbooking took over in 2006 when holding a needle became difficult.
 I mastered using a mouse with my left hand and perhaps I’m now ambidextrous?

 I do have one problem: I can’t manage to handle the traditional scrapbook page size of 12 x 12 inches.
 Over the years I’ve tried various sizes – 8 x 8 inches, 6 x 6 inches, A4 pages etc. You may wonder “Well if you’re digital, does page size really matter?”
 Yes, because sometimes I like to see my pages in print.
 And I am not the only one who might want to see these creations; my husband likes reminders of the things that happened over the year too!

-The smartphone and technology in general has made this even easier.
+The smartphone, and technology in general, has made digital scrapbooking easier.

 This year I have used my phone’s camera, a massive 16 megapixels at my fingertips, for almost all of my photos.
 I also use Snapseed, an app for editing photos quite a lot more than I thought I would.
-However, I still do the bulk of my editing, cropping, and general fussing about in my beloved PaintShop Pro X8.
+However, I still do the bulk of my editing, cropping, and general fussing about in Photoshop CC and/or Lightroom.

 In 2016 I finally found a page size that works – 7 x 5 inches.
-Then I found a great app called FreePrints, and their sister app, PhotoBook and had two books printed last year, Week In The Life and Come Fly With Me, a scrapbook of my husband’s flying lesson.
+Then I found a great app called FreePrints, and their sister app, PhotoBook ( you can find them in the Google Play store) and had two books printed that year, Week In The Life and Come Fly With Me, a scrapbook of my husband’s flying lesson.